bell07/bashscripts-kernel_cfg/README.md

 30_hwsupport_uefi_boot.config | UEFI boot and framebuffer
-30_hwsupport_wifi.config | WIFI stack (Driver needs to be enabled in addition) **Hardware support** | **useful if you have such hardware** 30_hardware_intel_MEI.config | Support for Intel management engine found on modern Intel devices 40_hardware_joystick.config | Common Joypads and Joysticks (USB) 40_hardware_mmc_card.config | Support for MMC card, found on modern devices 40_hardware_nvme_ssd.config | Support for NVMe SSD
+30_hwsupport_wifi.config | WIFI stack (Driver needs to be enabled in addition) **Hardware support** | **useful if you have such hardware** 30_hardware_intel.config | Support for Intel specific drivers like MEI or LPSS 40_hardware_joystick.config | Common Joypads and Joysticks (USB) 40_hardware_mmc_card.config | Support for MMC card, found on modern devices 40_hardware_nvme_ssd.config | Support for NVMe SSD